 Pneumatic power is normally provided by the non-interruptible air system with backup nitrogen provided from installed nitrogen supply tanks.
 Following an ELAP event, station control air system is lost, and normal backup from installed nitrogen supply tanks is isolated.
-Therefore, for the first 24 hours, pneumatic force will be supplied from newly installed nitrogen tanks.
-These tanks will supply the required motive force to those HCVS valves needed to maintain flow through the HCVS effluent piping.
+Therefore, for the first 24 hours, pneumatic force will be supplied from newly installed nitrogen bottles.